Planning storage capacity

 Perform proactive capacity planning on your cluster using the Historical tab.

-- Analyze consumption trends by reviewing the Historical Storage Trends graphs to determine your daily or weekly ingest rate.
-Use this trend to predict exactly when your current storage volume will reach a critical state.
+- Analyze consumption trends to determine your daily or weekly ingest rate and predict when your current storage volume will reach a critical state.

 Responding to storage pressure